Book a Session

 Client Testimonials

-Care that feels steady, nonjudgmental, and relational.
+Care that feels steady, nonjudgmental, and grounded.

 Courtney is a wonderful therapist who genuinely cares for her clients.
 Her curiosity, steadiness, and nonjudgmental presence help people create meaningful change.